neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 Do not forget to click on the `Use` button if you want to use the filter!

 ![usable numeric filter: use](assets/usable_numeric.gif)

+# Live Filtering

+Instead of having to click on the `Filter` button, you also have the possibility to use `Live Filtering` by chossing this option in the `Options` tab of the main window.
+Be wary that this option may result in CPU heavy combination of filters in some cases, which might result in the game freezing for some time.